Teichlab/cellphonedb/QuickStart.md

 ~ **Optional parameters**:
-`--iterations`: Number of pvalues analysis iterations [1000] `--data-path`: Directory where is allocated input data [in] `--output-path`: Directory where the results will be allocated (the directory must exist) [out]
+`--project-name`: Name of the project.
+It creates a subfolder in output folder `--iterations`: Number of pvalues analysis iterations [1000] `--data-path`: Directory where is allocated input data [in] `--output-path`: Directory where the results will be allocated (the directory must exist) [out]